Top Tips to Manage Your Loan During Uncertain Times

 3. Wondering about a payment holiday?

 If changes to your financial situation mean that you can no longer make repayments, a payment holiday could be on the cards.
-We can work with you to find an arrangement that will fit your needs and circumstances but, the first step is to contact one of our helpful team members so we can tailor a plan to suit you.
+We can work with you to find an arrangement that will fit your needs and circumstances.
+The first step is to contact one of our helpful team members so we can tailor a plan to suit you.

 4. Consider a debt consolidation loan

 Don’t let debt stack up!
 Now may be the perfect time to consider a debt consolidation loan.
-Managing all the moving parts of multiple loans with different providers could add to your financial pressure right now.
-With an Instant Finance debt consolidation loan, you can combine all your debt into one easy to manage fixed-rate loan.
+Managing all the moving parts of multiple loans with different providers could add to your financial pressure.
+With an Instant Finance debt consolidation loan, you can combine all your debt into one easy to manage, fixed-rate loan.